sagieppel/Generator-evaluator-selector-net-a-modular-approach-for-panoptic-segmentation/PointerSegmentation/README.md

 This 3 folders are the inputs for Pointer net training, they also be used to generate training data for Evaluation/Classification/Refinement nets.

 # Training
-After generating the DATA run TRAIN.py.
+After generating the training data (above section) run TRAIN.py.
 Train model will be written to the log  folder
 # Runing
 run Run_Segmentation.py.
 (first train or download trained model from rom [here](https://drive.google.com/file/d/1hOO4QLQ0NfhvNj_K5VIBJCJ7LspqG0nF/view?usp=sharing) or [here](https://drive.google.com/file/d/1k0mfvLv0QoA88b5CVxq6jf5sZkQFLJd0/view?usp=sharing))